Central Texas Flood Community Resources

 The tragic flooding and the unimaginable loss and uncertainty surrounding Camp Mystic and the surrounding areas have left so many in our community shaken, grieving, and searching for ways to support one another.
 Our hearts are with the families of the missing girls, the campers, the counselors, and everyone impacted by this devastating event.

 As therapists, parents, and neighbors, we feel this loss deeply.
-When grief like this ripples through a community, it can feel overwhelming—especially for children and teens who may not have the words to express what they feel.
+When grief like this ripples through a community, it can feel overwhelming — especially for children and teens who may not have the words to express what they feel.
 We want to gently remind you: It’s okay not to have all the answers.
-What matters most is your presence, your connection, and being with one another in the hard.
+What matters most is your presence, your connection, and being with one another in the midst of difficulty.

-If your family is needing support or looking for tangible ways to help right now, we have resources for you on our website:
+If your family needs support or is looking for tangible ways to help right now, we have resources for you here on our website:

-• Blogs on how to support kids through crisis and loss, as well as a bibliotherapy resources with gentle language and story to help facilitate conversations at home.
+• Blog posts on how to support children through crisis and loss, as well as a bibliotherapy resources with gentle language and story to help facilitate conversations at home.
 Sometimes, books help us say the things our hearts are struggling to find words for.

 We see you, we are with you, and we are here.